divinites/FeedbackForm-Generating-System/README.md

 # FeedbackForm-Generating-System
-I create a python3.4 script to automatically generate feedback forms for student.
+I create a python3.4 script to automatically generate feedback forms for students/employees.

 ##Installation: